metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold/README.md

     enough space will be provided to hold the word on next call with same width.

+    If the color of text is altered within a word, that position is also treated as an boundary.

 - **padding** => _bool_

     If **padding** option is given with true value, margin space is filled